 - Available in blue, pink, white/red and black

-- Foldable, easy to clean; includes storage bag
+- Foldable, easy to clean; includes a storage bag

 - Navy Blue with Navy & White Striped Headband